yangzhibin-tara/COMP2113-fianal-proj/README.md

  A game description with basic game rules.
  A list of features / functions that you plan to implement, vis-a-vis each of the items 1 to 5 listed under coding requirements above.
 ## Code Requirement.
 Your implementation should encompass the following coding elements:
--Generation of random game sets or events
+- Generation of random game sets or events
--Data structures for storing game status
+- Data structures for storing game status
--Dynamic memory management
+- Dynamic memory management
--File input/output (e.g., for loading/saving game status)
+- File input/output (e.g., for loading/saving game status)
--Program codes in multiple files
+- Program codes in multiple files
--Proper indentation and naming styles
+- Proper indentation and naming styles
--In-code documentation
+- In-code documentation
-## Team members: Chen Hui Jun (3035533367)
+## Team members:
+Chen Hui Jun (3035533367)
-## Basic game rules: the player explores the rooms and every time he enters the room, he may trigger some events or discover some items that will help to uncover the truth of the story.
+## Basic game rules:
+the player explores the rooms and every time he enters the room, he may trigger some events or discover some items that will help to uncover the truth of the story.
 ##